When we teach | BLC Diploma Timetable 2021-2022

 In the week after a lecture week, you will have a “class week” to deepen your knowledge of the legal issues that were discussed in the previous week’s lectures.
 In each “class week” you will attend one 90-minute tutorial and one 90-minute seminar – i.e. you will have 3 hours of small-group, interactive classes in each class week.
 There are eight “class weeks” in total during the Diploma.
 For details about the available choices for tutorials and seminars, please click here.
 Details of how to register online for classes will be sent by email at the beginning of October.

-To see a day-by-day version of the timetable, including all lectures and classes (tutorials and seminars), please click here.
+To see a day-by-day version of the timetable for 2021-2022, including all lectures and classes (tutorials and seminars), please click here.

 Introductory Meeting for New Students

 |6 October 2021 – 8 October 2021||

 Module 1: English Legal System and Advocacy Skills